attackgoat/noise_gui/README.md

 > [!WARNING]
 > `noise_gui` is currently in the proof-of-concept phase and may contain bugs and missing features.
+> The examples are not currently working and need to be updated because of the latest changes to
+> the serialization format.

 ## Development Dependencies